passionweb-manuel-schnabel/ai-seo-helper/README.md

     useUrlForRequest = 1

 With this option you can use the corresponding URL of the page for all analyses.
 As a result, you have to use fewer tokens to carry out your corresponding analyses.
 IMPORTANT: The page must be publicly accessible (hidden pages fail and pages in a local environment lead to poor results)

-### `maxAllowedCharacters`

-    # cat=basic request settings; type=int+; label=Maximum characters per request
-    maxAllowedCharacters = 16000

-Here you can additionally limit the maximum number of allowed characters.
-By default, OpenAI allows a maximum of 4096 tokens per request, which corresponds to around 16000 to 16350 characters (in English).
-Special characters are "more expensive" than normal characters, which means that a token can sometimes be less than 4 characters.
-For more information see ["What are tokens and how to count them"](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).

 ## How is the language suffix determined?